 Having now visited several wineries in Catalonia (all for research purposes of course) I’ve seen firsthand how good quality wine is produced and it has given me an appreciation of how much work is behind every bottle.
 Guided wine tastings have really shown me that yes, indeed, you might be able to smell berries and chocolate in a wine, or even butter, apricot, pepper, or pretty much anything you can imagine really.

-I would strongly recommend adding a winery visit on your to-do list.
-No matter your knowledge of wine, you will definitely learn a lot from each visit, and have a lot of fun in the process, especially in the tasting sessions.
+I would strongly recommend adding a winery tour to your must-do list.
+No matter your knowledge of wine, you’ll definitely learn a lot from each visit, and have a lot of fun in the process, especially in the tasting sessions.

-However, knowing which of Spain’s over 4,000 wineries to visit can be a daunting task and it can often be difficult to find information about visits online, let alone book any, especially if you want to go to some of the smaller, family-run vineyards.
-Vineyard visits are becoming quite a hobby of mine now and through the process of researching and booking several visits along the way, I’ve discovered some fantastic ones.
-So in this week’s post I’m sharing my selection of the Top 5 Wineries to visit which are good value, close to Barcelona, and guaranteed fun (not just for wine lovers).
+However, knowing which of Spain’s over 4,000 wineries to visit can be a daunting task.
+It can often be difficult to find information about visits online, let alone book any, especially if you want to go to some of the smaller, family-run vineyards.
+Wine tours are becoming quite a hobby of mine now and through the process of researching and booking several visits along the way, I’ve discovered some fantastic wineries.
+So in this week’s post, I’m sharing my selection of the Top 5 Wineries which are good value, close to Barcelona, and guaranteed fun (not just for wine lovers).